Driving Iceland’s Golden Circle: My Recommended Route

 • Gullfoss to Reykjavík (via Selfoss): 130 km (80 miles) / 1 hour 50 minutes

 Good to know: Another factor to consider is whether you will be doing the Golden Circle as part of a longer road trip, or whether you need to return to Reykjavík.
-Personally, we continued along the Ring Road route after completing the Golden Circle, so we did not need to drive back to Reykjavík.
+Personally, we continued along the Ring Road after completing the Golden Circle, so we did not need to drive back to Reykjavík.

 Golden Circle main attractions